 When the pH of sodium carboxymethyl cellulose is greater than 10 or < 5, the viscosity of the dope is significantly reduced, and the performance is better when the pH is 7 (here refers to conventional sodium carboxymethyl cellulose).

-Sodium carboxymethyl cellulose is often used as anti-settling agent, emulsifier, dispersant, leveling agent and binder for coatings, which can make the solid components of the coating evenly distributed in the solvent, so that the coating does not delaminate for a long time.
+Sodium carboxymethyl cellulose provided by the carboxymethyl cellulose factory is often used as an anti-settling agent, emulsifier, dispersant, levelling agent and binder for coatings, which can make the solid components of the coating evenly distributed in the solvent, so that the coating does not delaminate for a long time.

 In addition, it can also be used as a flocculant, a chelating agent, a thickening agent, a water-retaining agent and a sizing agent, and its application in electric enamel is mainly due to its good dispersibility and nodularity.